Lyapunov exponents of the spectral cocycle for topological factors of bijective substitutions on two letters: Background

 where $s_2(k)$ is equal to the sum of digits in the binary expansion of $k$, i.e., if $k = k_0 + \dots + k_{n-1}2^{n-1}$ with $k_j \in \{0,1\}$, then $s_2(k) = k_0 + \dots + k_{n-1}$.\\

-The Thue-Morse substitution is a particular case of \textit{bijective} substitutution: we say a substitution $\zeta$ of constant length $q$ is bijective if for any $j = 1,\dots, q$ there exists a permutation $\pi_j$ of $\A$ such that for all $a\in\A$ we have $\zeta(a)_j$ = $\pi_j(a)$.
-As we will see in Section 5, an analogous of the arithmetic property of Thue-Morse is shared by all bijective substitution on two letters (see Corollary \ref{arithmeticBij}).
+The Thue-Morse substitution is a particular case of \textit{bijective} substitutution. \begin{definition} A substitution $\zeta$ of constant length $q$ is bijective if for all $j \in \{1,\dots, q\}$ there exists a permutation $\pi_j$ of $\A$ such that for all $a\in\A$ we have $\zeta(a)_j = \pi_j(a)$.
+In particular, for a fixed $j \in \{1,\dots, q\}$ all letters $\zeta(a)_j$, for $a\in\A$, are different. \end{definition} As we will see in Section 4, an analogue of the arithmetic property of Thue-Morse is shared by all bijective substitution on two letters (see Corollary \ref{arithmeticBij}). \begin{example} Let us consider the alphabets $\A = \{1,2,3,4,5\}$ and $\mathcal{B}=\{0,1\}$ and the following substitutions: